-Payday loans are small amounts of money loaned to borrowers at very high rates.
+Payday loans are small amounts of money loaned to borrowers at very high interest rates and fees.
 They were originally designed so that borrowers could pay back the loan after they received their next wages or Centrelink payment.

 In Australia, payday loans are sometimes referred to as small amount credit contracts, or SACCs.
 A loan will be a SACC where it is: